magmasource/MAGMA/README.md

 ```
 4 Close the file, and run the `make` command to build the PORT3 library.

+**Install the command line (Melts-batch) build requisites:**

+1. Ensure that a C compiler is available on your system.
+1. Install `libxml2`, if it is not already installed.
+    - (Linux) Install the `libxml2` and `libxml2-dev` (or equivalent) packages into the standard locations.
+    - (MacOS) Install the [Homebrew package manager](http://brew.sh).
+In a terminal window, type the command `brew install libxml2`.
+On Intel Macs this places the XML library and depcendecies into subdirectories of `/usr/local`.
+    - (Windows) Open the MSYS2 MSYS terminal (a.k.a Rtools BASH).
+Type the command `pacman -S libxml2`.

 ### Makefile configuration ###

 You can build many of the build targets for MELTS and its auxillary and testing programs on MacOS using the Xcode Integrated Development Environment (IDE).
 However, most executables—particularly the standalone versions of MELTS—must be built using traditional UNIX makefile-based build procedures.

-The file `Makefile.Linux` and `Makefile.MacOS` are master makefiles that each include a *common* makefile, `Makefile.common`.
-The script in `Makefile.common` is appropriate for use on both Linux and MacOS.
+The file `Makefile.Linux`, `Makefile.MacOS`, and `Makefile.Windows` are master makefiles that each include a *common* makefile, `Makefile.common`.
+The script in `Makefile.common` is appropriate for use on both Linux and MacOS, and Windows with MSYS2.

 - (Linux) If building targets in the MELTS software package on Linux, edit the `Makefile.Linux` file as appropriate for your system configuration (see Makefile.ubuntu and Makefile.redhat for comparison).
 In a terminal window generate a soft link with this command: